 Front from left: ‘Chiefy’ Fenton (Gunners Mate), ‘Gunns’, Ernest Buckley.

-when it rescued the survivors of HMS Hecla
+when she rescued the survivors of HMS Hecla.

 the shorebase in Bristol, where this studio photograph was taken.
 His